 Cable TV gets more expensive every year.
 It’s a major waste of money, even if you watch TV on a regular basis.
 Thanks to recent innovations in the entertainment space, you’re guaranteed to save money by cutting the cord and watching TV through free or much cheaper cable alternatives.

 The True Cost of Cable TV

 Cable TV gets expensive very quickly.
-Prices typically vary by region, cable company, and by how many cable channels you want.
-Sadly, cable providers don’t let you pick and choose the channels you want to watch.
-Instead, you have to purchase channel packages that may include channels you never wanted.
+Prices typically vary by region, cable company, and how many cable channels you want.
+Sadly, cable providers don’t let you pick and choose the channels you actually want to watch.
+Instead, you have to purchase channel packages that include channels you never wanted.

 Cable providers are great at adding extra fees to your bill, too.
 If you want a high definition image and a DVR, expect to add at least $20 per month to your bill.
 If you want premium tv channels like HBO, Showtime or Cinemax, you’ll likely add around $10 to $16 per channel package per month.